-Tom’s research is primarily concerned with how the liberal democratic state seeks to justify, and in turn, administer an effective criminal justice system.
-This has generated an inter-disciplinary research agenda spanning the fields of criminology, political science and history.
+My primary research interests relate to how the liberal democratic state seeks to justify, and in turn, administer an effective criminal justice system.
+This has generated an inter-disciplinary research agenda spanning the fields of criminology, political science, carceral geography and history.